 - the value of timer TS is MS implementation specific, but it shall not exceed the maximum possible value of 24 hours;

 - in automatic PLMN selection the MS shall not consider PLMNs included in the "PLMNs with satellite NG-RAN not allowed" list as PLMN selection candidates for satellite NG-RAN access technology, unless no other PLMN is available.
-This does not prevent selection of such a PLMN if it is available in another RAT; and
+This does not prevent selection of such a PLMN if it is available in another access technology; and

 - the MS shall delete stored information in the "PLMNs with satellite NG-RAN not allowed" list when the MS is switched off, the USIM is removed or timer TS expires.